magwojtek/software-design-patterns/src/patterns/structural/bridge/README.md

 - When the complexity of introducing the bridge outweighs its benefits
 - When performance is critical (the bridge adds a level of indirection)

+## Real-World Examples

+### GUI Framework Architecture
+Modern cross-platform GUI frameworks like Qt and JavaFX use the Bridge pattern to separate the platform-independent API (abstraction) from the platform-specific implementation.
+This allows applications to run on multiple operating systems while maintaining a consistent interface for developers.

+### Device Drivers
+Operating systems use the Bridge pattern to separate device-independent code from device-specific drivers.
+The OS provides an abstraction layer with standard operations while hardware vendors implement the specific device drivers, allowing hardware to evolve independently of the OS.

+### Persistence Frameworks
+ORM tools like Hibernate and Entity Framework use the Bridge pattern to separate database operations (abstractions) from specific database providers (implementations).
+Applications can switch between MySQL, PostgreSQL, or SQL Server without changing the core business logic.

+### Graphics Libraries
+Graphics systems like DirectX and OpenGL use the Bridge pattern to separate graphics primitives from rendering implementations.
+The same drawing operations can be rendered using different hardware acceleration methods or software fallbacks based on available resources.

+### Remote Service Communication
+Distributed application frameworks use the Bridge pattern to separate service interfaces from their communication protocols.
+A service can be accessed through different protocols (HTTP, gRPC, WebSockets) while maintaining the same API, allowing the communication method to change without affecting service consumers.

 ## Further Considerations

 - **Interface Segregation**: Consider splitting large implementation interfaces into smaller ones